elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-horizontal-shifts-affect-the-graph-of-a-function.md

 url: /learn/mathematics/questions/how-do-horizontal-shifts-affect-the-graph-of-a-function
 score: -1.0
 related_article1:
-    id: 163850
+    id: 163857
+    title: >-
-    title: What is the effect of a horizontal translation on the coordinates of a point?
+        What happens to the coordinates of a point when they are scaled by a factor of 2?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-effect-of-a-horizontal-translation-on-the-coordinates-of-a-point
+    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-they-are-scaled-by-a-factor-of-2
 related_article2:
-    id: 163859
+    id: 163857
-    title: How does the orientation of a triangle change when it is reflected over the X-axis?
+    title: >-
+        What happens to the coordinates of a point when they are scaled by a factor of 2?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-orientation-of-a-triangle-change-when-it-is-reflected-over-the-xaxis
+    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-they-are-scaled-by-a-factor-of-2
 related_article3:
-    id: 163857
+    id: 163853
-    title: What happens to the coordinates of a point when they are scaled by a factor of 2?
+    title: >-
+        Which quadrant contains points with both positive x and y coordinates?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-they-are-scaled-by-a-factor-of-2
+    url: /learn/mathematics/questions/which-quadrant-contains-points-with-both-positive-x-and-y-coordinates
 related_article4:
-    id: 163857
+    id: 163855
-    title: What happens to the coordinates of a point when they are scaled by a factor of 2?
+    title: >-
+        What is the line of symmetry for a figure that is symmetric about the Y-axis?
     subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-line-of-symmetry-for-a-figure-that-is-symmetric-about-the-yaxis
+related_article5:
+    id: 163853
+    title: >-
+        Which quadrant contains points with both positive x and y coordinates?
+    subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-they-are-scaled-by-a-factor-of-2
+    url: /learn/mathematics/questions/which-quadrant-contains-points-with-both-positive-x-and-y-coordinates
 ---

 &nbsp;